gmc-code/PC-Python/docs/turtle/turtle_houses_docs.rst

 ====================================================

 | The houses will be built from squares, rectangles and triangles.
-| To reduce the code in the main file, defintions for the base shapes will be placed in a module which will need to be imported.
+| To reduce the code in the main file, definitions for the base shapes will be placed in a module which will need to be imported.

 | Download the python file :download:`houses.py module <files/houses.py>`